 One interesting addition on late-model Marshall machines was the incorporation of a rather finely proportioned Y-shaped base plate, supported on three rubber-tipped feet, that extended rearwards to carry the 115V AC/DC motor - in this respect it mirrored some versions of the contemporary Leinen and Lorch models of the early 1950s.

-Like most other watchmakers' lathes, the Marshall, Moseley and Peerless brands were given the usual (and very pleasing) dull nickel-plated finish - though towards the end of production those branded Marshall and Moseley were in chrome (with the possibility that some Peerless versions were as well); this finish, though attractive in a cosmetic sense, unfortunately caused unwanted reflections that could interfere with the operator's view of the job.
+Like most other watchmakers' lathes, the Marshall, Moseley and Peerless brands were given the usual (and very pleasing) dull nickel-plated finish - though towards the end of production those branded Marshall and Moseley were in chrome (with the possibility that some Peerless versions were as well); this finish, though attractive in a cosmetic sense, unfortunately caused unwanted reflections that could interfere with the operator's view of the job and, in addition, based on surviving examples, appears to have exacerbate rusting of the bed.

-Late-model Peerless lathes have been found stamped "Peerless 2" - the digit signifying that the lathe had been adapted to accept the longer collets used in the Moseley.
+Late-model Peerless lathes have been found stamped "Peerless 2" - the digit signifying that the lathe had been adapted to accept the longer collets used in the Moseley (lathes with Marshall stamped into one end of the bed and Peerless into the other was standard practice).
 Older "classic" Mosely lathes had what was known as a invert "connoidal" collet (chuck) this being changed to a slightly longer one with a 20° head angle - the change perhaps coinciding with an alteration to the bed where an alignment bevel was provided along the front edge.
 These later style models have been found stamped "Moseley-Marshall"

 If any reader has a Marshall, Moseley or Peerless lathe, the writer would be very interested to make contact..